simonw/s3-credentials/docs/contributing.md

 # Contributing

 To contribute to this tool, first checkout [the code](https://github.com/simonw/s3-credentials).
-Then create a new virtual environment:
+You can run the tests locally using `pytest` and `uv`:

     cd s3-credentials
-    python -m venv venv
-    source venv/bin/activate

-Or if you are using `pipenv`:

-    pipenv shell

-Now install the dependencies and test dependencies:

-    pip install -e '.[test]'

-To run the tests:

-    pytest
+    uv run pytest

-Any changes to the generated policies require an update to the README using [Cog](https://github.com/nedbat/cog):
+Any changes to the generated policies require an update to the docs using [Cog](https://github.com/nedbat/cog):

-    cog -r README.md
+    uv run poe cog

+To preview the documentation locally, you can use:

+    uv run poe livehtml

 ## Integration tests